4 Energy Boosters in Pregnancy

 Are you familiar with the pregnancy image of fatigue women, and sitting around eating chocolate?
 This is an inaccurate representation of pregnancy do’s that should really be don’ts.
 The truth is that nearly every pregnant woman experiences a decrease in energy at some point during her pregnancy, but it is not permanent.
 There are ways to boost energy levels and keep strong throughout your pregnancy until you give birth.

 Get Moving: Make it a habit to get 30 minutes of exercise a day.
-Walk to and/or from work, walk outside at lunchtime, take bi-weekly yoga or Pilates sessions, join a gym, hope on a bike trainer, pop in an exercise DVD, or hike with a friend.
+Walk to and/or from work, walk outside at lunchtime, take bi-weekly yoga or Pilates sessions, join a gym, hop on a bike trainer, pop in an exercise DVD, or hike with a friend.
 A balance of cardio and strength training is ideal for childbirth.
-Remember to check in your provider to verify what, if any, exercises you should be avoiding.
+Remember to check in with your provider to verify what, if any, exercises you should be avoiding.

 Make Exercise Fun: When you were a child, you naturally got exercise by running around on the playground, playing tag, and riding your bike.
 By applying this childlike approach to exercise, you can make fitness more fun!
 Work out with a friend, play music, and mix it up.

 In our fast-paced society, making time for sleep is essential to feeling alert.
 Even more so when pregnant, and especially postpartum, sleep helps you to be ready to take on the day.
 The key to maintaining energy is getting at least eight to nine hours of good sleep every night.
 This may seem shocking with the majority of the country is running on six hours on average, but you can and need to do it.
 Facilitate sleep by reducing fluids two hours before bed and creating a bedtime ritual.
-Consider taking a bath or shower with lavender oil, followed by stretching and breathing exercises, and a foot and leg massage from your partner.
+Consider taking a bath or shower, followed by stretching and breathing exercises, and a foot and leg massage with a lavender lotion from your partner.